KITcar-Team/kitcar-rosbag/README.rst

 .. _ROS: https://www.ros.org/

-The repositories usage is licensed under a MIT license (''LICENSE'').
+The repository's usage is licensed under a MIT license (''LICENSE'').
 If external files are used, a specific LICENSE-file is provided in the same folder, covering the usage of those files.

 .. readme_installation

 Installation
 ============

-The simulation has been developed and primarily used on Ubuntu 18.04 and Ubuntu 20.04.
+The simulation has been developed and primarily used on Ubuntu 20.04.
 Other Linux distributions were not tested.
 Additionally, `ROS Installation <http://wiki.ros.org/ROS/Installation>`_ \
 must be installed.